ContainerSSH/containerssh.github.io/docs/reference/logging.md

 !!! note
     In case of a fatal application crash (panic), the crash log will end up on the stderr.
 Make sure to capture that as well for emergency debugging.

+## The text log format

+The text log format prints information in plain text with a new line at the end.